cavium-octeon-open-source/linux-octeon-progress/README.txt

 #
 # branches:
 #
+# - octeon_serial.01 -- patch to run on simulator. submitted
+#
-# - 03_octeon_switch.01 -- bringing the upstream code from upstream
+# - octeon_switch.01 -- bringing the upstream code from upstream
 # 	octeon_switch.S in correspondence with OCTEON-SDK-3.Y
 #
-# - 02_octeon_patches.03 -- pulling patches from cavium linux one by one
+# - octeon_patches.06 -- pulling patches from cavium linux one by one
 #
 # --------------------------------------------------------------------------------